One of Belfast's most popular spots for a drink, the Duke of York in the city's Cathedral Quarter

 But it’s not all about modern culture, it's also steeped in history.

-The area was once the literary heart of the city with The Northern Whig, a popular satirical 19th century newspaper based on the corner of Waring Street and Bridge Street, and the Belfast Central Library building and the headquarters of local newspapers the Belfast Telegraph and The Irish News, all close by.
+This area was once the literary heart of the city with The Northern Whig, once a popular satirical 19th century newspaper based on the corner of Waring Street and Bridge Street.
+Other newspaper include, the Belfast Central Library building and the headquarters of local newspapers the Belfast Telegraph and The Irish News, still in operation today.
 You could call it Belfast's Fleet Street.

 The literary influence of the area is still evident today – the popular pub The John Hewitt is named after a local Belfast poet and Writer’s Square, immediately opposite the beautiful St Anne's Cathedral, celebrates Belfast’s literary past with quotations from famous local writers carved in the stone underfoot.